FredHutch/ssh-key-cop/README.md

 uv run ssh_key_cop.py --config /path/to/custom/config.ini
 ```

+## Expiration Date Management

+When `enable_expiration_dates` is set to `true` in the configuration, SSH Key Cop will:

+1. Add `expiry-time="YYYYMMDDHHMM"` directives to keys in authorized_keys files
+2. Calculate expiration dates based on the key's first seen date in the database
+3. Validate existing expiration dates against the database
+4. Correct expiration dates that don't match the expected date
+5. Add expiration dates to keys that don't have them

+The expiration date format is `YYYYMMDDHHMM` (e.g., "202504101116" for April 10, 2025, 11:16 AM).

 ## Running as a Scheduled Task

 To set up as a cron job for regularly monitoring keys, add something like: